NicoleLund/covid_vaccine_availability/README.md

     * Line 5 - J&J allocations

 * Legend labels = Pfizer 1st dose, Moderna 1st dose, Pfizer 2nd dose, Moderna 2nd dose, J&J Single dose

+## Chart-5  Chart showing the Total Dose Allocated, Total Dose Administered And Total Population by State
+x-axis = State
+y-axis =
+	1. Bar 1: Total Vaccine Administered by State
+	2. Bar 2: Total Vaccines Allocated by State
+	3. Bar 3: Total Population of the State

+## Chart-6  Chart showing the % of Total Allocate Vaccines by CDS Vs % of Dose Administered by State (% calculated by dividing the Total Allocated and daily Vaccines by Each States Total Population)
+x-axis = State
+y-axis =
+	1. Bar 1: Total Vaccine Administered as % of Population of State
+	2. Bar 2: Total Vaccines Allocated as % of Population of State

+The data for Vaccine Adminstered not separated by state between 12/14/2020 to 1/13/2021

 ### Group 2 Charts authored by Anne Niemiec